-- Overall, cereal aphid activity has declined over the past week. - The number of Rhopalosiphum spp. recorded in suction trap catch is significantly lower, at this time, than the 11-year mean. - The numbers of Sitobion avenae and Metopolophium dirhodum have decreased significantly.
+- The number of Rhopalosiphum spp. recorded in suction trap catch is higher, at this time, than the 11-year mean. - The timing of the increase coincides with the early period for autumn migration of Rhopalosiphum spp. and numbers are expected to rise over the coming weeks, depending on weather conditions. - The numbers of Sitobion avenae and Metopolophium dirhodum have decreased significantly.